 What kind of reaction have you got?
 I could see some people being upset about this.

 Well we did notice that people had attempted to tear some down the very next day.
 We think people must not understand or something.
-It's not that we ever want to stop people from being able to mourn or remember in ways that they want to, but the problem with the red poppy is that we're being dictated to as to how to remember, and it's a very narrow frame.
+It's not that we ever want to stop people from being able to mourn or remember in ways that they want to, but the problem with the red poppy is that we're being told how to remember, and it's a very narrow frame.

 Some people will see the black poppies as a slight against those who've fought in wars.
 What would you say to people who do find it disrespectful?

 I would say it's absolutely the opposite.
-Soldiers are conditioned to think in particular ways – it's illegal for them to collectively organise, and veterans are silenced and spoken for in all sorts of ways.
-I just want to emphasise that we support veterans and think that the hero narrative which the state push at these remembrance events only serve to silence veterans from speaking out against war.
+Soldiers are conditioned to think in particular ways—it's illegal for them to collectively organize, and veterans are silenced and spoken for in all sorts of ways.
+I just want to emphasize that we support veterans and think that the hero narrative which the state push at these remembrance events only serve to silence veterans from speaking out against war.
 This false heroism works to boost nationalism and glorify war, not help veterans.

 Surely raising money for injured soldiers, which the Royal British Legion does, is a good thing.

 Absolutely, but we need to stop sending people to unjust and illegal wars.
 That's gonna help veterans and soldiers more than anything.

 Poppies have started to be sold earlier and earlier every year, especially since the UK entered wars in Iraq and Afghanistan, so the length of time that they're being sold on our streets is longer.
 There is a direct correlation between the unpopularity of the wars, and the increase in the fetishization of the symbol of the poppy.

 During which time we've also seen the emergence of Armed Forces Day each June.